JAPANESE PRINT APPRAISALS – FREE

 - All appraisals are strictly confidential.

 - If you intend to sell your woodblock prints and are not sure about the value.
 You have already received an appraisal or valuation, you think you have assets of some value, you should always get a second opinion appraisal.
 If the person/gallery/auction would like you to sell or consign the items to them, act as your broker or otherwise control the sale of the items, you should always get a second opinion estimate of the value.
+If your prints is a considerable asset it is very wise to have them valued every few years.

 Read below the "appraisal form" about "Advanced Appraisals"